Fracture of the distal third of the radius with associated distal radio-ulna joint (DRUJ) disruption.

 - Galeazzi R. Uber ein besonderes Syndrom bei Verletzungen im Bereich der Unterarmknochen.
 Archiv fur orthopadische und Unfall Chirurgie 1934; 35:557–562.
 [Galeazzi fracture]

 - Galeazzi R. Di una particolare sindrome traumatica dello scheletro dell’ avambraccio.
 Atti e memorie della Società lombarda di chirurgia.
-(Of a particular traumatic syndrome of the forearm’s skeleton.
-Acts and memories of the Lombard society of Surgery).
+(Of a particular traumatic syndrome of the forearm’s skeleton).
 1934;2:663–666

 - Sebastin SJ, Chung KC.
 A Historical Report on Riccardo Galeazzi and the Management of Galeazzi Fractures.
 J Hand Surg Am.
 2010 Nov;35(11):1870-7 [PMC4411960]